Securely sharing Government documents & data

 Another area where government requires better documentary control is the publishing of documents with redactions (sections blacked out because the information is sensitive).
 By publishing documents that can be processed with normal software, hackers have been able to re-process the documents and remove redactions, removing the value of the redaction in the first place by highlighting what was removed as being sensitive.
 Locklizard PDF DRM software however prevents this.

-Locklizard provide a DRM system for preventing people from being able to read documents forwarded to them without authorization.
+Locklizard’s document DRM system prevents people from being able to read documents forwarded to them without authorization.
 Government departments can securely exchange documents in different environments without the need to implement a specific infrastructure.
 Documents can be locked to specific devices, countries, and IP addresses or range of IPs so that they cannot be used outside certain environments and/or locations.
 Locklizard PDF DRM software also logs document use so you can see who viewed/printed your documents, where and when.
 And dynamic watermarks can be applied to viewed/printed documents so you can identify leaks if a photo or photocopy is made.

 Locklizard methods follow the guidance of the U.S. National Institute of Standards and Technology (NIST) for encryption appropriate for cost effective security to secure government documents.
 Encryption technology is used to protect documents at rest and information in transit.
 Locklizard are not authorized to include military algorithms, so our products would not be appropriate for very high levels of security, but could prove very valuable in addressing levels such as commercial in confidence, where the RSA and AES algorithms are approved for use.